 World-wide research on women’s roles in fisheries has indicated that women have important, yet often, overlooked roles in fisheries.
 In Bristol Bay roughly 30 percent of the setnet permit holders are women.
 NOAA Fisheries scientists from the Alaska Fisheries Science Center documented oral histories with women so that they could share their stories and knowledge, and about how environmental change may be impacting these fisheries.
-They will be sharing the results of this project during two upcoming community events.
+They shared the results of this project during two community events.

 Where: Dolly’s Hall

-What: Naknek community members are invited to come hear researchers talk about the project, show videos and discuss plans for future research.
-Elders will have a chance to share stories.
-All are welcome to bring subsistence foods to share!
+What: Naknek community members were invited to come hear researchers talk about the project, show videos and discuss plans for future research.
+Elders had a chance to share stories.
+All were welcome to bring subsistence foods to share!

 Where: Bristol Bay Native Association

-What: Researchers will talk about the project, show videos, and discuss plans for future research.
-You can learn about oral histories, and gathering family and community stories using audio or video equipment.
-Snacks will be provided and all are welcome!
+What: Researchers talked about the project, showed videos, and discussed plans for future research.
+You can learn about oral histories, and gathering family and community stories using audio or video equipment as discussed at this event by contacting Alaska Fisheries Science Center for more information.
+Snacks were provided and all were welcome!

-The researchers will be in Bristol Bay from Tuesday July 24th through Thursday August 2nd and will be gathering more oral histories from Alaska Native women who fish in Bristol Bay.
-If you are interested in participating please email Anna Lavoie: firstname.lastname@example.org.
+The researchers were in Bristol Bay from Tuesday July 24th through Thursday August 2nd and gathered oral histories from Alaska Native women who fished in Bristol Bay.
+If you are interested in providing additional contributions to future projects or would like to see this project revitalized, please email Maggie Mooney-Seus.